 - My previous research into irregular, flexible travel behaviours, online accessibility, and commuters’ reactions to weather risks and disruption;

-- My role as Chair of the Transport Planning Network, pursuing better integration between transport and land use planning through this forum run by the Royal Town Planning Institute and Transport Planning Society;
+- My role as former Chair of the Transport Planning Network and long-time member of the Royal Town Planning Institute, pursuing better integration between transport and land use planning;

 - My general interest in the potential of transport planning to tackle climate change, and improve public health and well-being, by applying both innovation and common sense;